ocorreiododiogo/pw-admin-custom-pages/README.md

 1. Add the "ACP_scripts_and_styles" to the page template (the field that was created automaticaly on instalation)
 2. Add the .js and .css URLs in this field textarea, one in each line. can be absolute or relative (relative is assumed from the site root on eg: site/templates/styles/my.css)

 --

+### ((NEW)) To create a tab in the admin for editing a page (example: a "settings" page):

+1. Create a template **without a file**
+2. In the advanced settings insert "admin" as the Alternate Template Filename
+3. Create a new page under "Admin" and give it the newly created template
+4. Don't create children pages from that page

+--